The low-carb, high-fat ketogenic diet is known for promoting rapid weight loss, but psychiatrists say it can combat depression and bipolar disorder.

 “I changed my diet because I had gastrointestinal issues,” she recalled.
 “I noticed within a day or two the marked difference in my head.
 It felt clear for the first time in years and years.”

 The woman has been doing well for the past three years, and no longer takes prescription drugs to treat her bipolar disorder.
-She said the LCHF diet has been a life-changer.
+She said the low carb, high fat diet has been a life-changer.

 'The Brain Thrives on a Fat-Rich, Low-Carb Diet'

-These results are not surprising to Dr. Jeff Volek, a registered dietitian and professor at the University of Connecticut.
+These results are not surprising to Dr. Jeff Volek, a registered dietitian and professor at Ohio State University.
 Dr. Volek told me the ketogenic diet dramatically boosts physical and mental health.

 By drastically reducing carbs in our diet and replacing them with healthy, unprocessed fats, we enjoy better mood, experience more stable blood sugar, and experience rapid weight loss, and ward off degenerative illnesses.